gast04/gast04.github.io/_posts/2019-10-28-Predicting-weak-RNGs.md

 random number generator.

-I am a fan of reverse engineering, but this was new to me and I was looking for the correct punch card format but I gave up that part quite soon.
+I am a fan of reverse engineering, but this was new to me and I was looking for the correct punch card format but I gave up quite soon.
 I was more interested if it is possible to build a Neural Network which is able to predict the next action of the Dragon, it was a custom CPU so it migth be possible that the number generator is weak and a Neural Net is able to do that.